Keyboard shortcuts

 Core Concepts

-PYLON abstracts three standards: OID4VP, SD-JWT VC, and ISO 18013-5.
-You don't need to know them to use PYLON, but understanding the fundamentals helps.
+PylonID abstracts three standards: OpenID4VP, SD-JWT-VC, and ES256 signatures.
+You don’t need to know them to use PylonID, but understanding the fundamentals helps.

 Verifiable Credentials (VCs)

-A Verifiable Credential is a digitally signed claim about an attribute.
+A Verifiable Credential is a digitally signed claim about a person, issued by a trusted authority.

 Properties: